pyeventsourcing/eventsourcing-orjsontranscoder/README.md

 You can automatically reformat the code by running the following command.

     $ make fmt

+If the project dependencies change, you can update your packages by running the following command.

+    $ make update-packages

 Please submit changes for review by making a pull request.